KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

     Table functions.

-Referring to :numref:`tablefunctions2`, what if consists of:
+Referring to next figure, what if consists of:

 - (a) lock/unlock model,
 - (b) delete versions,